Oak Flooring: Best Brands & Pros vs Cons (Red & White Oak)

-Our series on domestic hardwood flooring would not be complete without an in-depth exploration of oak hardwood flooring (both red and white oak flooring), its pros and cons, the different looks you can achieve with it and the best brands and prices on the market.
+Our series on domestic and exotic hardwood flooring would not be complete without an in-depth exploration of oak hardwood flooring (both red and white oak flooring), its pros and cons, the different looks you can achieve with it and the best brands and prices on the market.

 Oak flooring is the most popular and most widely available hardwood flooring in the USA, prized for its aesthetic versatility – full of character and easy to stain – as well as its strength and stability.

 Oak hardwood floors have remained a constant best seller for decades, so oak is a clear contender for any home remodeling project.
 Read on to find out if oak wood flooring is the best option for your home.